AnejVovcak/prometheus-kafka-demo/README.md

 # Prometheus kafka demo

-In this project, we have created a Prometheus instance and a Kafka system.
-Raw data from Prometheus is fed into Kafka using the Prometheus Kafka Adapter.
+In this project, we have created a system with three dummy Quarkus microservices, a Prometheus and Kafka instance and KumuluzEE Java aggregation microservice.
+Prometheus is collecting data from microservices and feds it into Kafka using the Prometheus Kafka Adapter.
 This data is then read by a KumuluzEE Java microservice, which also produces four topics that aggregate the collected data.
 Additionally, we have a Kafka UI for easy management of the Kafka system.

 We have created 5 Kafka topics - one with raw data and 4 with aggregated data.